junxit/us-congress-bills-109/derived/amendments.md

 ### 18 U.S.C. § 2119

-> by striking “or imprisoned not more than 25 years, or both” and inserting “and imprisoned not less than 10 years nor more than 30 years”.
+> by striking “or imprisoned not more than 25 years, or both” and inserting “and imprisoned not less than 10 years nor more than 30 years” in paragraph (2).

 | | |
 |---|---|